cloudposse/terraform-aws-route53/README.md

 -->

-Route53 module that creates zones and records with various routing policies.
+This terraform module helps manage Route53 zones and associated resource records with various routing policies.

 ---